morimekta/providence/src/site/markdown/index.md

   default hash-based container with an order-preserving container.
 * `container = "SORTED"`: On fields with set or map type only, will replace the default hash-based container with a sorted container.
+* `java.implements` Each java message (union, struct, exception) can implement additional interfaces specified by this annotation.
+Full package and class name.
+  Note that the message is still a full implementation, so the interface methods need to be implemented (declared) by the generated code, or have default implementation.
+* `java.exception.class` Which exception class to inherit from.
+This must be the full class path of an exception.
+Note that whether it is an exception is not checked in the generator, it is plainly trusted as the exception class.

 #### Circular containment